redshift75/autostrada/README.md

 1. Using the `maxResults` parameter to limit the number of results
 2. Narrowing your query with more specific make, model, or year parameters
 3. Using the direct database test script to verify the data exists in the database

-If you encounter issues with running the scripts:

 1. Make sure you have the `tsx` package installed in your project
 2. Try running the scripts with `npx tsx` directly: